MetaSLAM/metaslam.github.io/index.md

 Based on the above abilities, we hope MetaSLAM can benefit for more researchers in different kinds of filed robotic areas.

+## News

+* <font color=#00BFFF>2023-08-01</font> We are hosting a [competition](https://metaslam.github.io/competitions/icra2023/) at IROS 2023 workshop [Closing the Loop on Localization](https://oravus.github.io/vpr-workshop/) with [Prof. Sebastian Scherer](https://theairlab.org/), which aims at the application of place recognition in mapping merging systems or C-SLAM systems.

+* <font color=#00BFFF>2023-07-31</font> Our paper "**BioSLAM: A Bio-inspired Lifelong Memory System for General Place Recognition**" is accepted by IEEE Transactions on Robotics.

+* <font color=#00BFFF>2023-06-22</font> Our paper "**AutoMerge: A Framework for Map Assembling and Smoothing in City-scale Environments**" is accepted by IEEE Transactions on Robotics.

 <!-- # Highlights
 {% assign posts = site.posts | where:"categories","highlights" %}
 <div class="columns is-multiline">